scottvr/vizbin/docs/GHFM-COLOR.md

 ## Would we ship this?

-No. vizbin's [real gallery](GALLERY.md) uses crisp PNGs, which are sharper and don't depend on a Markdown renderer's mood.
+No. vizbin's [real gallery](GALLERY.md) uses SVG and PNGs (and vizbin can of course write RLE bitmaps), which are sharper and don't depend on a Markdown renderer's mood.
 This page exists because it *works*, because it is *ridiculous*, and because a tool with imaging in its DNA deserves at least one picture drawn by the part of the stack that swore it only did equations.